Transitional Licensing has been delayed due to COVID-19.

 FMA apply for a licence and FMA fact sheet about how to apply

-Key Changes – Every adviser & their business needs to act before 29 June 2020
+Key Changes – Every adviser & their business needs to act before (date to be confirmed)

-Up until 29 June 2020, if an adviser wants to give regulated financial advice they must be registered on the Financial Services Providers Register as either an Registered Financial Adviser (RFA), Authorised Financial Adviser (AFA) or Qualifying Financial Entity (QFE) Adviser.
-From June 29 2020 these adviser types are being removed and all advisers will need to meet the same standards.
+Up until close of transitional licensing, if an adviser wants to give regulated financial advice they must be registered on the Financial Services Providers Register as either an Registered Financial Adviser (RFA), Authorised Financial Adviser (AFA) or Qualifying Financial Entity (QFE) Adviser.
+From close of transitional licensing these adviser types are being removed and all advisers will need to meet the same standards.

-Anyone providing financial advice to retail clients from 29 June 2020 (the start of the new regime) will need to operate under a Financial Advice Provider (FAP) Transitional Licence.
+Anyone providing financial advice to retail clients from (date to be confirmed) (the start of the new regime) will need to operate under a Financial Advice Provider (FAP) Transitional Licence.
 There are two phases to financial advice provider (FAP) licensing: transitional and full.
 A transitional licence is valid for up to two years and, along with the competency safe harbour, enables advisers to continue providing the advice they were legally able to provide before the new regime was introduced.
 This gives advisers time to meet any new competence, knowledge and skills standards needed.

-If you do not get your transitional licence before 29 June 2020, you cannot provide advice to retail clients until you have a full licence – unless you provide advice under another financial advice provider’s licence.
+If you do not get your transitional licence before (date to be confirmed), you cannot provide advice to retail clients until you have a full licence – unless you provide advice under another financial advice provider’s licence.